 I think picking and choosing what you want to focus on can be challenging.
 My own philosophy is to eat in moderation and not waste food.
 I’ll eat my leftovers and freeze food that is about to go bad –– sometimes due to poor planning I throw away food that has expired and that makes me very sad.
 I’m not a vegetarian, but I do this “reduced meat diet” that I’ve sort of made up and have done for several years.
 I don’t cook meat at home and will only eat meat when I am out, when others cook for me, or if I have people over and they want something like chicken.

 Has being in the outdoors affected your views on the environment?

 Spending time in beautiful places makes me appreciate the natural world.
 I feel more connected to the environment because I’m in it and I see it.
 It’s hard to not want to protect the Earth after being exposed to it.
-There’s not many wild places left in the world.
+There are not many wild places left in the world.